Co-Founder and Strategist

 Sarah Withrow King

-Sarah is the Deputy Director of Evangelicals for Social Action at The Sider Center of Eastern University.
-She holds an MTS with a concentration in Christian Faith and Public Policy from Palmer Theological Seminary.
-Sarah is the author of Animals Are Not Ours (No Really, They’re Not): An Evangelical Animal Liberation Theology and Vegangelical: How Caring for Animals Can Shape Your Faith and writes for ESA, CreatureKind, and Red Letter Christians.
+Sarah holds an MTS with a concentration in Christian Faith and Public Policy from Palmer Theological Seminary and is the author of Animals Are Not Ours (No Really, They’re Not): An Evangelical Animal Liberation Theology and Vegangelical: How Caring for Animals Can Shape Your Faith and writes for Evangelicals for Social Action, CreatureKind, and Red Letter Christians.
 She drinks black coffee and does The New York Times crossword every day.
 Sarah lives in Oregon with her husband and son.
 They share their home with two rescued dogs and two former street cats.

 Margaret B. Adam